 Process monitoring and control in manufacturing

 As roughness effects grow in proportion to feature size, so does the need to monitor and control roughness in manufacturing.
 Today’s biased and limited roughness metrics provide too little information to properly monitor and control roughness at the 10-nm node and below.
 MetroLER subtracts out metrology tool effects and provides the needed accuracy and stability of the metrics so that production monitoring has the sensitivity and reliability needed.

 Metrology tool recipe optimization and tool matching are common tasks of the CD-SEM metrologist.
 But roughness measurements add additional challenges since SEM errors that have little or no impact on the measurement of mean CD can have a major impact on roughness measurement.
 The variation of SEM noise and SEM image field distortion over time and from tool to tool could have a significant impact on process monitoring of roughness metrics.
 MetroLER has the tools needed to measure, monitor, and subtract out these SEM measurement artifacts.

 Resist characterization and optimization

 Resist manufacturers must optimize their formulations with many goals in mind: resolution, process window, dose sensitivity, and low roughness.
-MetroLER gives resist manufacturers the information they need to perform focus-exposure matrix analysis or formulation design of experiments with improved accuracy and trust.
+MetroLER gives resist manufacturers the information they need to perform through-dose, focus-exposure matrix, or formulation design of experiments with improved accuracy and trust.

 Process and Tool Characterization

 How does roughness change from before to after etch?
 In a complex SADP process, what steps need more care to keep roughness low?
+What hard mask materials provide lowest final roughness?
 Are various post-lithography smoothing techniques effective?
 How does a smoothing process step affect in-device features rather than just long line/space features?
 Use MetroLER to help answer these questions, and more.